-McKinsey - a Management Consulting Company created 9 Box Grid in the 1970s for General Electric for prioritizing the investments in different business units.
-They made it to measure two parameters: industry attractiveness; another competitive strength.
+The 9 box grid was created by a Management Consulting Company called McKinsey in the 1970s for General Electric for prioritizing investments in different business units.
+They made it to measure two parameters industry attractiveness and competitive strength.
 Since then the HR departments use the 9 Box Grid for assessing employee performance and competency potentials as a part of HR analytics.
-Moreover, some consulting groups also use the 9 Box Grid for measurement of performance, and organization–cultural values, and alignment of behaviors purposes.
+Moreover, some consulting groups also use the 9 Box Grid for measurement of performance, organization cultural values, and alignment of behaviors purposes.

 The 9 Box Grid has potential/prospect at its Y-axis (that is at the vertical upwards) and performance on its X-axis (that is horizontally measured rising to the right side).
 The following pictorial would make it clear: